Digital-Grinnell/dlad-blog/content/posts/118-New-IDU-DiffDatastreamVersions-Command.md

 +  </extension>
 ```

-As you can see, there were numerous differences and they can be very difficult to effectively visualize in this form.  **Have no fear, there's a remedy for this too, and I shall document it as soon as my headache has been addressed.**  8^(
+As you can see, there were numerous differences and they can be very difficult to effectively visualize in this form.  **Have no fear, there's a remedy for this too.
+Read on.**

+## Navigation Menu: Islandora Drush Utilities

+With the addition of the aforementioned `drush DiffDatastreamVersions` command comes a new `Navigation` menu selection for _Digital.Grinnell_ admins.
+If you are an admin, on the DG home page look to the right under `Navigation` for the `Islandora Drush Utilities` menu selection.
+If you click that link DG will open to a page where you'll be presented with a list of all the `.diff` files that have been produced by the `drush DiffDatastreamVersions` commands.
+The window will look something like this:

+{{% figure title="New IDU Navigation Menu Item" src="/images/post-118/idu-navigation.png" %}}

+In this instance I selected the `grinnell-10010_MODS.diff` file and clicked `Submit`.
+On my MacBook I have `.diff` downloads set to automatically open in my [Atom](https://atom.io) text editing environment and a portion of the result looks like what you see below.

+{{% figure title="Visualizing Differences in Atom" src="/images/post-118/visual-diff-in-atom.png" %}}

+This may still be difficult to interpret in cases like this example where there are numerous changes from version-to-version, but it's also a definite improvement.
+Enjoy!

 And that's a wrap.
 Until next time, stay safe and wash your hands! :smile: